zhangqian0733/test/readme.txt.txt

-this is first change = 1 readme.txt
+this is first change = 2 readme.txt
 now wo have a change;
+now we have the second change;